Entrance Requirements

 Entrance Tests

 Wheaton College strongly encourages all applicants to submit a standardized test score for admission and academic scholarship consideration.
-Applicants from non-accredited secondary schools are required to submit a standardized test score for Fall 2024 admission and later.
+Applicants from non-accredited secondary schools and homeschool students are required to submit a standardized test score for Fall 2024 admission and later.
 Standardized tests Wheaton College considers include the Scholastic Assessment Test of the College Entrance Examination Board (SAT), the American College Testing Assessment Program (ACT), or Classical Learning Test (CLT).
 Wheaton's code number is 1905 for the SAT; 1160 for the ACT.
 All test scores must be sent directly from the testing service or recorded on their high school transcript.
 First-year applicants should take their test prior to application deadline for their desired admissions round.

 Recommendations